acesanderson/util-test-harness/readme.md

 Aliased docker-compose to dc.

 When in the container, cd to the python project you want to test and run pytest.

+### To do
+- programmatically generate tmux scripts for each project so I can immediately step into dev mode